purpleidea/mgmt/docs/documentation.md

 to `+Infinity`, this must be a non-zero value.
 Please see the [rate](https://godoc.org/golang.org/x/time/rate) package for more information.

+#### Sema
+List of string ids.
+Sema is a P/V style counting semaphore which can be used to limit parallelism during the CheckApply phase of resource execution.
+Each resource can have `N` different semaphores which share a graph global namespace.
+Each semaphore has a maximum count associated with it.
+The default value of the size is 1 (one) if size is unspecified.
+Each string id is the unique id of the semaphore.
+If the id contains a trailing colon (:) followed by a positive integer, then that value is the max size for that semaphore.
+Valid semaphore id's include: `some_id`, `hello:42`, `not:smart:4` and `:13`.
+It is expected that the last bare example be only used by the engine to add a global semaphore.

 ### Graph definition file
 graph.yaml is the compiled graph definition file.
 The format is currently undocumented, but by looking through the [examples/](https://github.com/purpleidea/mgmt/tree/master/examples)